Inactionware/uapi.doc/design/hd/Thread Pool  Based Behavior Execution.md

 | Depends | None |

 1. A main thread is always running and is able to manager all thread in the pool.
-2. There is a `TaskBundle` cache which hold all `TaskBundle` which has new incoming task.
+2. A task repository to manage all tasks.
-3. The `TaskBundle` using a non-blocking cycle ring to hold all task.
+3. There is a task channel is used to send new task to task repository.
-4. The main thread scans `TaskBundle` cache to get new task.
+5. The main thread scans task repository cache to get new task.
-5. The thread scheduling algorithm should be abstructed to a common interface that can be easy to extend.
+6. The thread scheduling algorithm should be abstructed to a common interface that can be easy to extend.

 ### Exposed APIs